 Preparing for Wedding Expenses

 You can use these averages to compare costs and get a general idea of what you’ll need to plan your wedding.
 You’ll also need to factor in how much you will tip your vendors.
+For instance, it’s recommended to set aside a $100 tip for your wedding officiant.

 Remember that these are average expenses, and you can reduce them by getting creative and choosing what works best for you.
-This list can help you decide which elements you want to splurge on, and which you can cut from your budget.
+This list can help you decide which elements you want to splurge on and which you can cut from your budget.

 The Rising Costs of Weddings